-CVM International Program Travel Awards are given each year based on availability of funds provided through the Dean’s office of the College of Veterinary Medicine.
+CVM International Program Travel Awards are given each year based on availability of funds provided through the dean’s office of the College of Veterinary Medicine.
 There are two opportunities to submit applications for the funds.
-The deadline for submission of an application is typically end of October and end of February.
+The deadline for submission is typically end of October and end of February.
 A panel of members from the Global Health Education committee will review all proposals.

 CVM International Program Travel Awards information and application forms will be announced via email to all DVM students in late September and late January each year.
-Completed applications should be provided to Nikkiya White (Student Services).
+Completed applications should be provided to CVM-Extramural@ncsu.edu (Student Services).

 It is possible, but only if there are spaces available on the trip and approval is given by the project coordinating faculty member.
 NCSU DVM students have first priority for these trips, followed by DVM students from other schools.
 If approval is given, spouses or family may participate and are expected to follow all of the same rules as the veterinary students.

-Each student is responsible for investigating the health risks of places they are intending to travel using information provided at the CDC websites, NCSU Student Health Services, and other resources.
-It is your decision as to whether or not you want to take the recommended vaccinations or medications; all students are required to sign a waiver in this regard.
+Students are responsible for investigating the health risks of places they are intending to travel using information provided at the CDC websites, NCSU Student Health Services, and other resources.
+It is your decision as to whether to take the recommended vaccinations or medications; all students are required to sign a waiver in this regard.
 Each student traveling abroad is required to carry the travel health insurance offered by the main campus international programs office.
-Further information can be obtained through the NCSU office for Study Abroad.
+Further information can be obtained through the NCSU Office for Study Abroad.

-The NC State CVM VH guidelines for travel abroad and best practices should be followed.
-If you are traveling in a foot and mouth disease endemic area you must not be involved in any activities that bring you in contact with ruminants, horses, swine or other susceptible species for 2 weeks on return to the US or any other FMD free area.
-For seniors taking VMP 999 this means it is best to register for a block in pathology, clinical pathology, small animal medicine or surgery.
-Avoid any blocks that would bring you to a large animal area.
+The NC State CVM guidelines for travel abroad and best practices should be followed.
+If you are traveling in a foot and mouth disease endemic area, you must not be involved in any activities that bring you in contact with ruminants, horses, swine or other susceptible species for two weeks on return to the US or any other FMD-free area.
+For seniors taking VMP 999, this means it is best to register for a block in pathology, clinical pathology, small animal medicine or surgery.
+Avoid any blocks that would take you to a large animal area.

 You will be required to review and complete any required tasks indicated in the Biosecurity for International Travelers document.

 Awards are paid upon successful completion of the experience as evidenced by a passing grade for the course.
 This includes submission of the required report, photos.
 You will be required to submit all receipts to Bobbie Fox in Accounting/Business Services.
-She will process a check for you which can take up to 3 weeks to receive.
+She will process a check for you, which can take up to three weeks to receive.